How To Manage An Online Store: 3 Rules For Dropshippers

 How to manage an online store: the bottom line

-After I sort out all the emails for today, I go ahead with the core part of managing an online store: orders processing.
+After I sort out all the emails for today, I go ahead with the core part of managing an online store: order processing.

 As you can guess, this procedure doesn’t take much time because the plugin does it all automatically.
 All I need to do is click the ‘Place Order’ button, and basically, that’s it.
 The system does all the rest.
 After the supplier sends me the tracking ID, the plugin automatically grabs this data and connects it to the order details.